Anthropology and Human Biology (BS)

 Statistics: QTM 100, Anthropology 270S, Mathematics 107, or Mathematics 362

 * A.P./transfer credit for math, science, and statistics foundations is accepted if it has already been approved by the appropriate department and appears on the transcript.
-The following advanced courses may be substituted for the foundations outside the department listed above: Biology: BIO 151, BIO 152; Math: MATH 112, MATH 115, MATH 116.BS COURSE OFFERINGS BY TERM (EXCEL)
+The advanced courses BIOL 151 and BIOL 152 may be substituted for BIOL 141 and BIOL 142.BS COURSE OFFERINGS BY TERM (EXCEL)

 Majors may choose any available faculty member as an advisor and are required to consult with their advisors at least once a semester to make plans regarding their academic program.
-(Advisor Request Form-PDF)
+If you wish to request an advisor change, please contact the Undergraduate Program Coordinator.

 At the time of graduation, students receiving the B.S. degree in Anthropology and Human Biology should be able to: